 - Parents communicate with a member of the committee as soon as possible, informing them what has taken place.
 As a result of this discussion it may be felt that the parent contacts the other parents involved or that this communication to the other parent(s) is done by a member of the committee.
 The team management will ensure that the matter is brought to the attention of all other adults involved in team affairs

-- Parents contact Holly Mann, the Clubs welfare Officer or another member of the committee.
+- Parents contact the Club Secretary or the Club Child Welfare Officer.
 This can be done verbally or by email.

 The report should include:

 - Details of what, when, and where the incident took place